In this post you’ll find out how to apply for a UK visa from Nigeria in 6 easy steps:

 Unfortunately you can’t pay the UK visa fees any other way than online, so if you don’t have a suitable payment card you should see what other options may be available to you, such as:

-> using a UK-based immigration adviser to prepare your entire UK visa application who will accept a bank transfer from you and then make the online UK visa fee payment on your behalf
+- using a UK-based immigration advisor to prepare your entire UK visa application who will accept a bank transfer from you and then make the online UK visa fee payment on your behalf

 Here’s more details on the fees you’ll be asked to pay.